 - Head Posture – the relationship of the upper and lower jaw has everything to do with posture.
 Long story.

 When people are asking for braces there is usually a reason such as tooth crowding, cooked teeth, teeth not lining up and biting properly.
 These problems are usually complaints about how things look and feel.
-Braces can be used to get teeth straight, but do not always correct all the other more functional issues-the same issues that can lead to TMJ pain, teeth clenching, bruxism and even sleep apnea.
+Braces can be used to get teeth straight, but do not always correct all the other functional dental problems.
+These same issues can lead to TMJ pain, teeth clenching, bruxism and even sleep apnea.
 Upper Airway Resistance Syndrome (UARS) is another common airway problem at night related to the spaces in the mouth.

 How Can Braces contribute to TMJ Problems?

 When Braces are removed, the teeth may be too far back in the mouth and not allow enough room for the Tongue.
 The Tongue can be displaced into the throat especially at night and get in the way of night time breathing.
 Braces can change the size and shape of the upper and lower jaws-that is hold the outward growth of the face back from happening.
 Worse, braces can be used for retraction or backward movement of the jaws and teeth-this is bad almost every time.
 Often times, braces will not correct a bad bite completely and the use of expanders or even surgery may be necessary.
 The DNA Vivos dental appliance is the best appliance for TMJ disorders and Sleep Apnea / UARS problems in adults.
 The ALF dental appliance is the appliance is the best appliance for tooth crowding and small jaws in children.
 ALF vs DNA dental appliance.